How to apply

 When to apply

-Visit the Centre for English Language and Foundation Studies website to find out how to apply for the International Foundation Programme.
+Visit the Centre for Academic Language and Development website to find out how to apply for the International Foundation Programme.

 Applying with the help of a representative or agent